Like this article? Spread the word

+It is improving WooCommerce Functionality With Plugins!
 WordPress is the most popular and widely used CMS platform in the world.
 So, there’s a good chance if you have a website, it’s built on WordPress.
-WooCommerce is a free ecommerce plugin that is built for WordPress.
-Most likely, if you have or want an ecommerce site, it’s going to run best on WooCommerce.
+WooCommerce is a free eCommerce plugin that is built for WordPress.
+Most likely, if you have or want an eCommerce site, it will run best on WooCommerce.

-However, while WooCommerce is great at handling the basics out of the box, there are many ways to improve it.
-Your web developer will probably do this with plugins.
-Here’s what you need to know.
+However, while WooCommerce is excellent at handling the basics out of the box, there are many ways to improve it.
+Your web developer will probably do this with plugins; here’s what you need to know.

 What Is a Plugin?

-The best way to think about web platforms like WordPress is that they’re a digital shelving unit.
+The best way to think about web platforms like WordPress is that they’re digital shelving units.
 All the content on your site, including the themes you use, images, articles, and plugins like WooCommerce, are like objects you store on those shelves.

 With WordPress Plugins, it is best to think of them as tools within a toolbox!
-Each tool has its own individual purpose and provides your WordPress site with greater functionality and increased ability.
+Each device has its purpose and provides your WordPress site with greater functionality and increased ability.

-Some plugins are standalone, as a standard wrench.
+Some plugins are standalone, like a standard wrench.
 But others are designed to be an add-on to another plugin, like new sockets to a socket wrench.
-The more sockets available to use, the more the wrench is capable of.
+The more sockets available to use, the more the twist is capable of.
 This same idea applies to add-on plugins.

-Some plugins, like WooCommerce, are free.
-Others cost money to buy, and some are sold on a subscription basis.
+Some plugins, like WooCommerce, are free, others cost money, and some are sold on a subscription basis.

-Plugins can let you use different payment processors, options to change the way your store looks, security upgrades, and more.
+Plugins can let you use different payment processors, options to change your store’s appearance, security upgrades, and more.
 Let’s look at some of the better WooCommerce and WordPress plugins and what they do.

 Best WordPress and WooCommerce Plugins in 2021